TANGLEWOOD MOBILE VILLAGE HISTORY

 Developed in 1971 as a mobile home rental park, Phase I consisted of

-190 units with future expansion of no more than 158 additional
+190 units with future expansion of no more than 158 additional lots.

-move their mobile home.
+their mobile home.
 Residents would also have to buy the common

 elements consisting of the recreation facilities, street lights, etc

 and pay maintenance and water fees.
-Tenants Rights Committee of
+Tenants Rights Committee

-and water meters as part of a lot price of $4995.
+elements and water meters as part of a lot price of $4995.

 Tanglewood Mobile Village Condominium Association, “responsible for